blaze/blaze/docs/source/index.rst

 The core of Blaze consists of

 *   A type system to express data types and layouts
-*   A user interface and symbolic expression system
+*   A symbolic expression system
 *   A set of interfaces to common data formats
 *   A set of interfaces to computational engines

+This architecture allows a single Blaze code to run against several computational backends.
 Blaze depends on and exposes the hard work of countless other projects.

 Under Development